kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 -->

 - Support the deletion of finished Workload objects.
-- Introduce configuration of global retention policies for kueue-authored Kubernetes objects, starting with finished Workloads.
+- Introduce configuration of global retention policies for Kueue-authored Kubernetes objects, starting with finished Workloads.
 - Maintain backward compatibility (the feature must be explicitly enabled and configured).